dsilksmith/my-fitness-app/README.md

 ## Project Status

-**CRUD Prototype Complete:** The application has full Create, Read, Update, and Delete (CRUD) functionality, local data persistence, and a simple data visualization feature.
+**Frontend Prototype Complete & Stable:** The application is fully functional with all core features implemented, including a stable charting component.
+The next phase will be refactoring for a backend connection.

 ***

 ## Features

-* **Log Workouts:** Add new workouts by specifying the type, distance, duration, and date.
-* **View Workout List:** See a dynamically updated list of all logged workouts.
-* **Update Existing Workouts:** Modify the details of any previously logged workout.
-* **Delete Workouts:** Remove any workout from the list with a single click.
+* **Full CRUD Functionality:** Log new workouts, view a dynamic list, update existing entries, and delete unwanted workouts.
+* **Polished User Interface:** A custom design with a modern font, clean layout, and a cohesive color scheme.
+* **Responsive Animations:** Smooth transitions provide satisfying visual feedback when adding new items to the workout list.
+* **Light & Dark Mode:** A theme toggle allows users to switch between light and dark modes for comfortable viewing.
-* **Persistent Storage:** All data is saved in the browser's `localStorage`.
+* **Persistent User Preferences:** The app remembers the user's theme choice between sessions using `localStorage`.
-* **Data Visualization:** A simple bar chart visualizes recent activity.
+* **Interactive Charting:** A responsive bar chart, powered by the Chart.js library, visualizes recent workout distances with interactive tooltips.

 ***

 ## Technology Stack

-* **Frontend:** HTML5, CSS3 (with Bootstrap 5 for styling), JavaScript (ES6 Modules)
+* **Frontend:** HTML5, CSS3 (with Google Fonts), JavaScript (ES6 Modules)
+* **Styling:** Bootstrap 5 (base), Custom CSS Properties (Variables)
 * **Architecture:** Model-View-Controller (MVC)
-* **Visualization:** HTML5 Canvas API
+* **Visualization:** Chart.js
 * **Storage:** Browser `localStorage` API

 ***

 ## How It Works

-The application follows a Model-View-Controller (MVC) architecture to keep the code organized and maintainable:
+The application follows a Model-View-Controller (MVC) architecture:

 * **Model (`workoutModel.js`):** Defines the `Workout` JavaScript class, which acts as a blueprint for workout data.

-* **View (`index.html`):** Provides the complete HTML structure, including the input form, the workout list container, and the `<canvas>` element for the chart.
+* **View (`index.html`):** Provides the complete HTML structure, including the input form, theme toggle, workout list container, and the `<canvas>` element for the chart.

 * **Controller (`workoutController.js`):** Acts as the engine of the application.
 It listens for user events, manages the application's state (the array of workouts), and coordinates between the Model and the View.
-It handles form submissions for both creating new workouts and updating existing ones by managing an "edit mode".
-It also calls the render functions to update the UI whenever the data changes.
+It handles all CRUD logic, saves data to `localStorage`, and dynamically updates the Chart.js instance.

 ***